About security in Tiger Cloud

 Your data on Tiger Cloud is encrypted both in transit and at rest.
 Both active databases and backups are encrypted.

-Tiger Cloud uses AWS as its cloud provider, with all the security that AWS provides.
+Tiger Cloud uses Azure as its cloud provider, with all the security that Azure provides.
 Data encryption uses the industry-standard AES-256 algorithm.
-Cryptographic keys are managed by AWS Key Management Service (AWS KMS).
+Cryptographic keys are managed by Azure Key Vault.
 Keys are never stored in plaintext.

-For more information about AWS security, see the AWS documentation on security in Amazon Elastic Compute Cloud and Elastic Block Storage.
+For more information about Azure security, see the Azure documentation on security in Azure Virtual Machines and Azure Disk Encryption.

 Networking securitySection titled “Networking security”